Thursday, December 1, 2011

 1.3.
 The Nationalization of Kuwait's Natural Gas

-• Reinject the gas back into the reservoir in order to maintain constant the pressure of the oil well (this procedure is both complicate and expensive)
+• Reinject the gas back into the reservoir in order to maintain constant the pressure of the oil well (this procedure is both complicate and expensive); and

 • Stop producing crude oil (economically the worst scenario)